image

 Indonesia offers a series of tax incentives for businesses that invest in labor-intensive industries, training programs, research and development (R&D), a variety of income tax incentives for businesses investing in specific industries and provinces in the country, businesses that invest in developing talent, and more.

-Tax incentives are usually based on:
+Tax incentives are granted based on:

 • Type of tax: Such as corporate income tax (CIT), and value-added tax (VAT)